Krowemoh/monitor-errlog/README.md

 I currently use a list of hardcoded changes as that was the original design and the extensions for other people.

+You should be able to add this script to the cron and just have it run.

 Thanks